PeterKellett/project-4/TESTING.md

 - As an owner:
 As an owner I can see all the products are showcased in an organised tidy format.
 I can see there is a contrasting banner displayed beneath the navbar inviting users to register to avail of a discount.
-I can view all orders submitted with all the necessary order information  through the site admin which can only be accessed with my password.
+I can view all orders submitted with all the necessary order information  through the site admin which can only be accessed with my login credentials.
 I can add, edit and delete products easily through the site admin with all changes being immediately made without delay.

 ### Testing the templates